OlsonZacheryFS/pewpew/guide/src/config/common-types/queries.md

 Queries define how some input data should be sent to a target with expressions.

+Queries are not Templated.
+Provider values are read simply by the name of the provider, and var values are accessed through the `_v` object.

 Some special values are available to Query expressions.

 - `request`: Contains data about the HTTP request that was sent.
 Has the properties